Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]

 \subsection{Feature-Space Attacks}

-We remark that all definitions of feature-space attacks (\autoref{sec:fs-attack}) have already been consolidated in related work~\citep{Biggio:Wild,Carlini:Robustness,Battista:SecSVM,Papernot:ESORICS,szegedy2013intriguing,huang2011adversarial,dalvi2004adversarial,lowd2005good}; we report them for completeness and as a basis for identifying relationships between feature-space and problem-space attacks in the following subsections.
+It's worth noting that the various definitions of feature-space attacks (refer to \autoref{sec:fs-attack}) have been previously summarized in existing literature~\cite{Biggio:Wild,Carlini:Robustness,Battista:SecSVM,Papernot:ESORICS,szegedy2013intriguing,huang2011adversarial,dalvi2004adversarial,lowd2005good}.
+We present them here for clarity and to set the stage for examining the connections between feature-space and problem-space attacks in subsequent sections.

-We consider a \emph{problem space} $\mathcal{Z}$ (also referred to as \emph{input space}) that contains objects of a considered domain (e.g., images~\citep{Carlini:Robustness}, audio~\citep{Carlini:Audio}, programs~\citep{Konrad:Attribution}, PDFs~\citep{Maiorca:PDF}).
-We assume that each object $z \in \mathcal{Z}$ is associated with a ground-truth label~$y \in \mathcal{Y}$, where $\mathcal{Y}$ is the space of possible labels.
-Machine learning algorithms mostly work on numerical vector data~\citep{Bishop:ML}, hence the objects in $\mathcal{Z}$ must be transformed into a suitable format for ML processing.
+We introduce a \emph{problem space} $\mathcal{Z}$, also known as the \emph{input space}, encompassing entities of a specific domain, such as images~\cite{Carlini:Robustness}, sound recordings~\cite{Carlini:Audio}, software~\cite{Konrad:Attribution}, or PDF documents~\cite{Maiorca:PDF}.
+Every entity $z \in \mathcal{Z}$ is paired with a corresponding authentic label~$y \in \mathcal{Y}$, with $\mathcal{Y}$ symbolizing the realm of potential labels.
+As most machine learning approaches predominantly operate on vectorized numerical data~\cite{Bishop:ML}, entities in $\mathcal{Z}$ must undergo a transformation to be suitable for machine learning procedures.